Table of Contents[Hide][Show]

 Stroller rentals are available in Silver Dollar City.
 Singles are $15 per day and doubles are $20 per day.
 I recommend advance reservations because there’s no guaranteed availability without one.

 Just as it’s a good idea to get to Disney for “rope drop,” I recommend getting parked and being ready at the gate when Silver Dollar City opens.
-Check the website and plan accordingly, as Silver Dollar City has many seasonal elements.
+Check the hours for Silver Dollar City on the website and plan accordingly, as there are many seasonal elements.
 Traffic on the road in is quite heavy around 10 a.m. so plan to be there early.

 Please note COVID-19 may impact operating hours and guest experiences.
 TravelingMom recommends calling or visiting the Silver Dollar City website in advance of your visit.